judithpatudith/blog/content/_index.md

 # Tech doesn't make sense to beginners

-My training is in evolutionary developmental biology, where random mutation and ever-changing selection shape the world.
-Coming into tech, I was excited about the prospect of working in a field where all the systems were built by humans, and where everything exists for a reason.
+My training is in evolutionary developmental biology, a field where randomness rules.
+When I got a job in tech, I was excited to work with logical systems built by humans.

-That reason isn't always clear, and tech can be a confusing place for beginners.
-Even processes built on purpose can seem random at times.
-I'm setting out to explain these processes, and help the world make sense.
+But I'm slowly discovering that the logic I had hoped for isn't always obvious, especially to beginners like me.
+So here I set out to explain things as I figure them out.